eryflow/telos-sdk/README.md

 <sub>Need another harness or model backend?
 TELOS is adapter-driven: keep the same IR and add an engine/harness adapter without rewriting your agent logic.</sub>

-### Coexisting with cc-switch
+### Support cc-switch

-[cc-switch](https://github.com/farion1231/cc-switch) is a popular desktop manager that switches Claude Code / Codex / OpenClaw / Hermes between providers by writing the **same** live config files TELOS writes.
+[cc-switch](https://github.com/farion1231/cc-switch) switches Claude Code / Codex / OpenClaw / Hermes between providers by writing the **same** live config files TELOS writes.
 The two are **composable, not exclusive** — cc-switch picks *which upstream relay*, TELOS is a token-optimizing gateway that sits *in front of any upstream*:

 ```
 Claude Code ──▶ TELOS gateway (127.0.0.1:7171) ──▶ cc-switch's chosen relay